sdclibbery/Esp32DmxSpiController/README.md

 ### Back/fore blends, but with wizzle
 120-128.
 Same as 0-8 but with wizzle (occasional random flick to white, irrespective of palette)

-### Preset modes not using DMX back/fore colours at all
+### Preset palettes not using DMX back/fore colours at all
 240. Rainbow
 241. Black body
 242. Oil